kinecosystem/kin-website-docs/docs/quick-start/hi-kin-android.md

    public void transferKin(KinAccount sender, String targetPublicAddress, BigDecimal amountInKin) {

         // Build the transaction request and run the request asynchronously:
-        // The sender is a kin account that transfers Kins to the target public address
+        // The sender is a kin account that transfers Kin to the target public address
         // Each transaction will be charged a fee
         // Memo will state the transaction's reason sender.buildTransaction(targetPublicAddress, amountInKin, FEE, MEMO).run(new ResultCallback<Transaction>() {